MAvalleza/elearning-vue/README.md

 Simply go through the registration process as normal.

 No email verification has been set yet since actual sending of email is not present in the mocks.
-Instead, a temporary button that will redirect to user to verification will appear in the app.
+Instead, a temporary button that will redirect and activate the user to verification will appear in the app.